rahatfaruk/pha9-SweetHome/README.md

   - user can update profile (name, image url)
   - show page loader while loading data
   - load & show estate details on another route
+  - user is redirected to the previous page (where he wanted to go) after signin

 ## Case study:
 This project took a great time to complete.